khunjon/wanderlist/README.md

 - Search for places using Google Places API
 - Create and manage custom lists of places
 - Add places to lists with one click
+- Organize lists with tags for easy categorization
+- Edit and delete your lists
 - Clean, mobile-first responsive design
 - View saved lists with place details (name, address, rating, photos)